 What should I discuss with my healthcare provider before taking methylphenidate?

-Do not use this medication if you are allergic to methylphenidate or if you have:
+You may not be able to use methylphenidate if you are allergic to it, or if you have:

-- severe anxiety, tension, or agitation (methylphenidate can make these symptoms worse); or
+- severe anxiety, tension, or agitation (stimulant medicine can make these symptoms worse).

 How should I take methylphenidate?